FCharts SE stock charting software

 No, Freecharts lets you export your data for use in (almost) any other software package.
 I say almost, because some programs are only able to use data purchased from the same people who sell the software.

-Why is Freecharts free?
+Why is Freecharts SE free?

 Do you supply data?